Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 A. Derived demand

-The demand for maritime transport and, by extension, port usage is closely tied to various factors, including the unequal distribution of natural resources, the availability or scarcity of production factors, and the varying rates of economic development across regions.
-Additional influences include the physical characteristics of a location (e.g., soil structure and subsoil), prevailing consumption patterns, the evolution of social and cultural relationships, and the geopolitical and military significance of maritime transport: The economic cycles of the global economy and the flactuations in market prices affect the demand for maritime transport, with the degree of impact related to the elasticity of maritime trade in relation to changes in industrial production.
-The distribution of an economy’s resources, including the scarcity or abundance of available production factors and raw materials, plays a significant role in shaping the scale of international trade.
-The economic trajectory—whether an economy is dynamic, growing, developing, or declining—and the characteristics of its key sectors, such as the size and needs of industrial production and the shifts in imports and exports, also contribute to the volumes of international and, thus, maritime trade.
+The distribution of the resources of an economy, including the scarcity or abundance of available production factors and raw materials, plays a significant role in shaping the scale of international trade.
+The economic trajectory, whether an economy is dynamic, growing, developing, or declining, and the characteristics of its key sectors, such as the size and needs of industrial production and the shifts in imports and exports, also contribute to the volumes of international and, thus, maritime trade.
 Geographical factors, such as a region’s terrain, subsoil characteristics, and hinterland structure, can either enable or limit the development of transport infrastructure and the use of specific transport modes.
 The consumption patterns of an economy and the evolution of social and cultural interactions between social groups determine communication and trade.
 The balance between work and leisure strongly influences the demand for passenger port services, as it determines the demand for port services for coastal shipping, cruise, and tourist ports.
-Geopolitical relationships play a critical role in shaping trade connections between countries and determining the structures of maritime and land transport corridors.
-Supporting military transport is also a key factor in developing certain ports, as their strategic role in defense and security operations can drive infrastructure investments and influence their overall functionality.ext

-The demand for cargo-related port services, is significantly shaped by the following factors:
+The demand for cargo-related port services is significantly shaped by the following factors:

-- Changes in the GDP of the economy,
+- Changes in the Gross Domestic Product.

 - The price elasticity of demand for the specific goods being transported.